Options rolling | Robinhood

 Options rolling

-Options rolling is where you close an options position and simultaneously open a new one, typically with an expiration further out in time, and sometimes using a different strike price.
+Options rolling is where you close an options position and simultaneously open a new one, typically with an expiration that’s further out in time, and sometimes using a different strike price.

-Rolling options don’t ensure a profit or guarantee against a loss.
+Rolling options doesn’t ensure a profit or guarantee against a loss.
 You may also end up compounding your losses.
 By rolling out, the duration is extended, which can also increase risks because the underlying security’s price has more time to move unfavorably.

 Note